everx-labs/TVM-Solidity-Compiler/API.md

 tvm.setCurrentCode(TvmCell newCode);
 ```

-Changes this smart contract current code to that given by Cell **newCode**.
+Changes this smart contract current code to that given by Cell **newCode** for currently transaction, but not saved it for subsequent transactions.
+For permanent changes code see [tvm.setcode()](#tvmsetcode).

 See example of how to use this function: